conviette/CS492I_teamUDA/README.md

 * The best model is stored at kaist0012/fashion_dataset/148/Res18baseMM_best.

 ## NLP task
+* Task: KorQUAD (Question Answering Dataset)
+* The original baseline code is a basic QA model that uses BERT.
+* We make three improvements to this baseline code:
+  * Using KoELECTRA instead of BERT
+  * Using tf-idf and bm25 for better context selection
+  * Using bm25 to rank answers for better answer selection

+### Code Details
 * Run run_squad.py without any parameter changes to obtain our best model.
 * New Hyperparameters
 	* sort_strat: Sorting measure for training context selection.
 Use "tfidf" and "bm25" for respective values, and any other string for the baseline.